Zioq/Algorithms-and-Data-Structures-With-Python/17.Hashmap/README.md

 ### Hash Table vs Hashmap : Differnece between Has Table and Hashamp in python

 | **Hash Table** | **Hash map**|
 |:--- | :--- |
 |  Synchronized | Non-Synchronized |
 | Fast | Slow |
 | Allows one null key and more than one null values | Does not allows null keys or values |

+### More detailed of Hash Map
+In short, `Hash maps` are **Indexed data structures**.
+A Hash map makes use of a `Hash funciton` to compute an index with a key into an array of buckets or slots.
+Its value is mapped to the bucket with the corresponding index.
+The key is ***unique and immutable***.

+Think a hsah map like a cabinet having drawers with labels for the things stored in them.
+> For example
+    Storing user information-consider email as the key, and we cna map values corresponding to that user such as the first name, last name ... to a bucket.

+The hash map design will include the following functions:

+- set_val(key, value): Inserts a key-value pair into the hash map.
+If the value already exists in the hash map, update the value.

+- get_val(key): Returns the value to which the specified key is mapped, or “No record found” if this map contains no mapping for the key.

+- delete_val(key): Removes the mapping for the specific key if the hash map contains the mapping for the key.

+### Hash function
+Let's say you have a new user to add.
+The new user-data is consist of Key & Value.
+By using a `Hash function`, you can feed the new user-data and the hash funciton uses the `Key` of the new user-data and gives you some kind of `Integer Output`.
+This integer output can be used as map to sepecific index.